-"I have had a strange experience," said Captain Ball, speaking with much emotion.
+"I have had a strange experience," said Capt.
+Ball, speaking with much emotion.
 "It began about three weeks ago.
-I had lately been making some very good trades; and one night I was riding home reckoning up my gains and feeling a pride and triumph in the start that I had gotten in the world by my own shrewdness and exertions.
-It was starlight and very still; I could hardly hear a noise but the field crickets and the tramp of my horse on the dark road, when suddenly a voice said: 'What shall it profit a man if he shall gain the whole world and lose his own soul?'
+I had lately been making some very good trades; and one night I was riding home reckoning up my gains, and feling a pride and triumph in the start that I had got in the world by my own shrewdness and exertions.
+It was starlight, and very still; I could hardly hear a noise but the field crickets, and the tramp of my horse on the dark road, when suddenly a voice said: 'What shall it profit a man if he shall gain the whole world and lose his own soul?'
 Was it actually a voice?
 No; I knew it wasn't at the time.
-It was, I have no doubt, my ow nmind; or rather, the voice of the Holy Spirit in the conscience.
+It was, I have no doubt, my own mind; or rather, the voice of the Holy Spirit in the conscience.
 But the expression was just as distinct and unexpected as if it had been spoken by some person in my ear.
 I went to talk with my minister.
-I wanted to get into the church where I thought I should be safe.
-I had no conception of repentance and a change of heart.
+I wanted to get into the church, where Ithought I should be safe.
+I had no conception of repentance and a chance of heart.
 I supposed our pastor would commence questioning me about doctrines, and so forth, to let me know what I would have to understand and believe before I could become a church member.
 But he didn't take any such course.
-He made me go into the house and sit down in his study, where he talked to me a long time about the blessedness of religion, and its value above all other things in this world, independently of its reward hereafter.
+He made me go into the church and sit down in his study, where he talked with me a long time about the blessedness of religion, and its value above all things in this world, independently of its rewards hereafter.
 Then he said:

-" 'Captain Ball, do you know the first thing to be done, if you would be a Christian?'
+"'Capt.
+Ball, do you know the first thing to be done, if you would be a Christian?"

-"I do not know."
+"'I do not know."

-"The Christian life-the life of a faithful follower of Jesus Christ,' said he, 'can be founded only upon repentance.
-Now, it is easy to say we repent, but the only repentance that is worth anything is no, but my conscience wouldn't let me.
-I an active repentance-by which I mean not only sorrow for sin and an earnest desire to avoid it in the future, but one that goes to work, and seeks, as far as lies in our power to make amends for every wrong we have ever done.
-Is there a person in the world, Captain Ball, who can look you in the face and say you have wronged him?"
+"The Christian life-the life of a faithful follower of Jesus Christ'-said he, 'can be found only upon repentance.
+Now, it is easy to say we repent, but the only repentance that is worth anything is an active repentance-by which I mean not only sorrow for sin and an earnest desire to avoid it in the future, but one that goes to work and seeks, as far as is in our power, to make amends for every wrong we have ever done.
+Is there a person in the world, Capt.
+Ball, who can look you in the face and say you have wronged him?"

 "He knew my weak point.
 Every man has his weak point, and I suppose the lancet must be applied there first.
-That question was like a sharp scathing steel driven to the soul.
+That question was like sharp-scathing steel driven to the soul.
 I writhed and groaned inwardly, and struggled and perspired a long time before I could answer.
-I saw it was going to be dreadfully hard for me to be a Christian.
-I meant, however, to get off as easily as I could.
-So I determined to confess something which I suppose was known to everybody who knew me-my horse-trade with Peter Simmons last spring.
+I saw it was going to be dreadful hard for me to be a Christian.
+I meant, however, to go off as easily as I could.
+So I determined to confess something which I suppose was known to everybody who knows me-my horse trade with Peter

+Simmons last spring.